Closed geodesics in dilation surfaces: Introduction

 \section{Introduction}

 We consider in this article the problem of the existence of regular closed geodesics in dilation surfaces.
 Our main theorem is the following.

-\begin{theorem} For any closed dilation surface $\Sigma$, there is a dense set of directions $\theta$ such that the directional foliation $\mathcal{F}_{\theta}$ has a periodic orbit.
-Equivalently, the set of directions covered by a cylinder is dense in the circle $S^1$. \end{theorem}
+\begin{thm} For any closed dilation surface $\Sigma$, there is a dense set of directions $\theta$ such that the directional foliation $\mathcal{F}_{\theta}$ has a periodic leaf.
+Equivalently, the set of directions covered by a cylinder is dense in $\mathbb{RP}^{1}$. \end{thm}

 In particular, any dilation surface $\Sigma$ carries at least one closed geodesic.
-This generalises to the context of dilation surfaces a celebrated theorem of Masur \cite{Masur} for translation surfaces.
+This generalizes to the context of dilation surfaces a celebrated theorem of Masur \cite{Mas86} for translation surfaces.

-As the two equivalent formulations of Theorem \ref{maintheo} suggest, it can be viewed from either a dynamical or geometric perspective.
+As the two equivalent formulations of Theorem \ref{thm:main} suggest, it can be viewed from either a dynamical or geometric perspective.
 From the geometric point of view, it guarantees that every dilation surface contains the simplest building block that can be imagined, a cylinder, thus giving valuable insight into the geometric structure of the arbitrary dilation surface.

 On the dynamical side, this theorem guarantees the ubiquity of periodic orbits in some particular (but very natural) one-parameter families of unidimensional of dynamical systems, in the form of the following corollary.